-I first wrote this common sense gun control story after the Parkland High School mass murders on February 14, 2018.
+I first wrote this common-sense gun control story after the Parkland High School mass murders on February 14, 2018.
 It was published in The Hill and got the usual barrage of angry comments from lovers of the Second Amendment.
-That was just short of 10 months ago.
-Think about that, Parkland was only 10 months ago.
+That was 18 months ago.
+Think about that, Parkland was only 18 months ago.
 Since that time we have had close to one mass shooting per day every day since then.
+And now El Paso AND Dayton.

 Asking who should be restricted from gun ownership is not the right question, we should be asking who has demonstrated, via a standardized protocol, that they have earned the right to have one.